SansGuidon/bookmarks/README.md

 * [Devoxx Belgium](https://devoxx.be/2017/11/the-top-100-rated-devoxx-belgium-2017-talks/) - The Top-100 rated Devoxx Belgium 2017 talks
 * [Wikipedia](https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar) - [Book] The Cathedral and the Bazaar: Musings on Linux and Open Source by an Accidental Revolutionary
 * [Antonio Bello](https://www.raywenderlich.com/167015/learning-techniques-programmers) - (2017) Learning Techniques for Programmers, by Programmers
+* [Antonio Bello](https://www.raywenderlich.com/120612/freelance-software-development) - (2016) Freelance Software Development: Is It For You?

 ## API
 * [Adam DuVander](https://www.programmableweb.com/news/top-10-api-worst-practices/2012/08/03) - Top 10 API Worst Practices